bfarinango/bot-detection-analysis/README.md

 ## Troll Farm Indicators
 **What we Look For:**
 - 10+ accounts posting the exact same message (exact text match)
--  >50% of those accounts classified as bots
+-  over 50% of those accounts classified as bots
 - Original tweets only (retweets excluded)

 ---